perseas/Pyrseas/docs/yamltodb.rst

 Options
 -------

-:program:`yamltodb` accepts the following command-line arguments:
+:program:`yamltodb` accepts the following command-line arguments (in addition to the :doc:`cmdargs`):

 dbname

     Specifies the name of the database whose schema is to analyzed.

-yamlspec
+spec

     Specifies the location of the YAML specification.

--H `host`, --host= `host`

-    Specifies the host name of the machine on which the PostgreSQL server is running.
-The default host name is 'localhost'.

--o `file`, --output= `file`

-    Send SQL statements to the specified file.
-If this is omitted, the standard output is used.

--p `port`, --port= `port`

-    Specifies the TCP port on which the PostgreSQL server is listening for connections.
-The default port number is 5432.
+If this is omitted or specified as a single or double dash, the specification is read from the program's standard input.

--n `schema`, --schema= `schema`
+-n `schema`, ---schema= `schema`

     Compare only a schema matching `schema`.
 By default, all schemas are compared.
-Multiple schemas can be compared by using multiple ``-t` switches.
+Multiple schemas can be compared by using multiple ``-n`` switches.

--U `username`, --user= `username`

-    User name to connect as.
-The default user name is provided by the environment variable :envvar:`USER`.

 -1\, --single-transaction